Naive Few-Shot Learning: Uncovering the fluid intelligence of machines: Results

-To demonstrate the applicability of a naive few-shot learning model to natural settings, in which alternative choice images may be lacking, we tested the ability of Markov-CPC to detect unlabeled anomalies in a sequence of security camera images, the UMN dataset \cite{mehran_abnormal_2009}.
-The dataset consists of 11 videos that A) start with humans walking normally; B) towards the end of the videos they start running; C) a label of "Abnormal Crowd Activity" appears shortly after\footnote{In the tests we removed the top 30 pixels of all images to exclude this label.} (Fig. \ref{fig:anomaly_detection2} A-C).

-Detecting the time in which the abnormal behavior begins is not a difficult task for trained networks.
-Previous anomaly detection models achieved nearly perfect scores in this dataset.
-However, they all relied on prior training \cite{pang_self-trained_2020}.
-By contrast, our objective was to identify these anomalies without any prior training.
-To do that, we assigned each video frame with an anomaly score based on its consistency with its five preceding frames (see details in appendix \ref{sec:anomaly_detection_appendix}).
-Indeed, Markov-CPC assigned larger anomaly scores to the frames in which the humans started to run (Fig. \ref{fig:anomaly_detection2}).
+To test naive few-shot learning models in natural settings and compare the performance of Markov-CPC and RN, we tested the abilities of these models to detect unlabeled anomalies in two datasets.

+The first dataset, UMN \cite{mehran_abnormal_2009}, consists of 11 security camera videos that A) start with humans walking normally; B) towards the end of the videos, they start running; C) a label of "Abnormal Crowd Activity" appears shortly after\footnote{In the tests we removed the top 30 pixels of all images to exclude this label.} (Fig. \ref{fig:anomaly_detection2} A-C).
+We assigned each video frame an anomaly score based on its consistency with its five preceding frames (see details in appendix \ref{sec:anomaly_detection_appendix}).
+We found that both the Markov-CPC and the RN models assigned larger anomaly scores to the frames in which the humans started to run (Fig. \ref{fig:anomaly_detection2}).
+Detecting the time in which running begins is not a difficult task for trained networks, and previous anomaly detection models achieved nearly perfect scores in this dataset \cite{pang_self-trained_2020}.
+However, these previous models all relied on prior training.
+By contrast, our objective was to identify these anomalies without prior training.
-This result, together with the fast operation rate of Markov-CPC (12 [Hz] on simple computers, as shown in Table \ref{table:markov_rnns}), suggests a real-world application for a naive Markov-CPC model.
-Specifically, being independent of prior training data, such a naive anomaly detection agent can be flexible to changes in camera location, camera type, and identify unforeseeable abnormalities.
-All these, of course, at the cost of being less accurate for predetermined anomalies than extensively trained models.